Shōta Chida

-Shōta Chida (千田 翔太, Chida Shōta) is a Japanese professional shogi player, ranked 7-dan.
+Shōta Chida (千田 翔太, Chida Shōta) is a Japanese professional shogi player, ranked 8-dan.
 Chida is known for his novel research into shogi opening theory using computer shogi engines.

-Early life
+Early life and apprenticeship

 Shōta Chida was born on April 10, 1994, in Minoh, Osaka.
 He learned how to play shogi from an elementary school student living in the same neighborhood when he was five years old.

 In September 2006, Chida was accepted into the Japanese Shogi Association's apprentice school at the rank of 6-kyū as student of shogi professional Nobuo Mori, and was promoted to the rank of 3-dan in April 2010.
 Chida obtained full professional status and the rank of 4-dan in April 2013 when he was an 18-year-old third-grade student at Osaka Prefectural Toneyama High School by winning the 52nd 3-dan League (October 2012 – March 2013) with a record of 15 wins and 3 losses.